poljar/weechat-matrix/README.md

 - attrs
 - logbook
 - pygments

+3. As your regular user, just run: `make install` in this repository directory.

 Note that weechat only supports Python2 OR Python3, and that setting is determined at the time that Weechat is compiled.
 Weechat-Matrix can work with